Does Fake Tan Cause Acne and Breakouts?

-Acne is caused by the pores in the face overproducing sebum, which is an oily substance meant to lubricate the skin.
+Acne is caused by the pores in the face overproducing sebum, an oily substance that lubricates the skin.

 If you are looking to use self-tanners to hide acne or acne scars and feel that it will help boost your confidence, it might be worth your time to do a test to see how your skin reacts to self-tanning products, in order to predict if it will aggravate your condition or not.